IoT or Die: 4 Industries That Are Rocking the IoT Platform

 “The Greatest Spectacle in Racing” just got greater.

-Don’t be fooled by this popular racing organization’s seemingly simple 200 laps for 500 miles annual event.
-A deeper look into the racetrack and the cars themselves reveals an ecosystem of sophisticated sensors and data that are making the event and the sport more transformative and relevant than ever.
+Don’t be fooled by the Indy 500's seemingly simple 200 laps for 500 miles annual event.
+A deeper look into the racetrack and the cars themselves reveals an ecosystem of sophisticated sensors and data that are making the event and the sport more relevant than ever.

-As the race progresses, Internet of Things (IoT) sensors on the track and race cars feed real-time data into the cloud, broadcasting it into the hands of thousands of race fans via a mobile app to answer questions such as:
+As the race progresses, IoT sensors on the track and race cars feed real-time data into the cloud, broadcasting it into the hands of thousands of race fans via a mobile app to answer questions such as:

 - What was my favorite racer’s average speed?